 Regional Wastewater Treatment Facility

-The Regional Wastewater Treatment Facility, located southeast of Oakbank operates as an eight (8) cell facultative wastewater treatment lagoon under Environmental Act License No. 2910.
+The Regional Wastewater Treatment Facility, located southeast of Oakbank operates as an eleven (11) cell facultative wastewater treatment lagoon under Environmental Act License No. 2910R.

 The facility is located in the East ½ of SEC 11 TWP 11 RGE 5E.

-The facility consists of three (3) Primary Cells and five (5) Secondary Cells that service the communities of Oakbank, Dugald and Anola with piped wastewater service.
+The facility consists of three (3) Primary Cells and eight (8) Secondary Cells that service the communities of Oakbank, Dugald and Anola with piped wastewater service.
 The facility receives truck hauled wastewater (holding tank and septage) from the remaining residential, agricultural and industrial properties located within the Municipality.

-The most recent expansion to the lagoon occurred in 2012 with the addition and construction of the single Primary Cell and two (2) Secondary Cells located on the portion of land designated SE 11-11-5E1.
+The most recent expansion to the lagoon occurred in 2021 with the addition and construction of three (3) Secondary Cells located on the portion of land designated SE 11-11-5E1.

-The Facility employs conventional sunlight and wind action to breakdown the organics and nutrients.
+The Regional Wastewater Treatment Facility (RWWTF) employs conventional sunlight and wind action to breakdown the organics and nutrients.
 Aluminum Sulphate (“Alum”) is added to the Secondary Cells prior to spring and fall discharges to reduce Phosphorus (P) below the allow discharge limits required in the Environment Act License.

-The Water and Waste Department tracks all flow (lift station and truck hauled) data for reporting to Manitoba Conservation and Climate to ensure compliance with Environment Act License No. 2910.
+The Water and Waste Department tracks all flow (lift station and truck hauled) data for reporting to Manitoba Conservation and Climate to ensure compliance with Environment Act License No. 2910R.